top of page

 What does a TIER 3 evaluation involve?

 A TIER 3 evaluation requires in-person testing to obtain the most valid and reliable information possible.
 These examinations are reserved for younger children whose parents are concerned about possible learning disabilities, ADHD, Autism Spectrum Disorder or other conditions.
 Some people are able to complete a Tier 3 evaluation virtually if we break into separate sessions.
 These exams are usually known in advance, through the information obtained during initial consultation.
 Evaluations that are requested to determine surgical candidacy, surgical planning, or post-surgical evaluations for planning rehabilitation services need to be conducted in-person.
-The Tier 3 evaluation is particularly complex due to the need to investigate many conditions that have strong overlap.
-For example, for an adult concerned about undiagnosed Autism Spectrum Disorder, conditions like social anxiety, different types of personality types disorders, Non-verbal Learning Disability, OCD, PTSD, depression and others need to be "ruled out" or identified in terms of to what degree their co-occurrence is contributing to the clinical picture, before confidently arriving at final diagnosis.
-In total, these evaluations involve 12-15 hours of combined of testing, data analysis, extensive discussion with parents and family as needed and generation of written reports for distribution to the patient’s care team.
+The Tier 3 evaluation is particularly complex due to the need to investigate many conditions that have strong overlapping characteristics.
+For example, for an adult concerned about undiagnosed Autism Spectrum Disorder, conditions like social anxiety, different types of personalities, Non-verbal Learning Disability, OCD, PTSD, depression and other issues need to be "ruled out" or identified as co-occurring conditions contributing to the clinical picture.
+In total, these evaluations involve 12-15 hours of combined of testing, data analysis, extensive discussion with patients and family, generation of written report and coordination with the patient’s care team.

 Here is a more detailed breakdown of the procedures included for each evaluation Tier: